 FINAL EXAM (20%): A comprehensive final exam will be given at the end of the course and is worth 20% of your overall grade.
 The final exam is mandatory and may not be dropped.
 If you do not take the final, you will receive a failing grade in the course.

-- If you receive less than a 60% on the final, you may receive a grade of D or F. - The comprehensive final date is: June 4th 4:15 to 6:15
+\\If you receive less than a 60% on the final, your final overall grade will be a D or F.